sfilip/emethod/README.md

 ```cmake
 -DCFG_FLOPOCO=Lib|LibExec
 ```
-set by default to `Lib`, allows building FloPoCo as either library only, or library and executable (useful for comparing the performance of E-methodHW, as described in the research report).
+set by default to `Lib`, allows building FloPoCo as either library only, or library and executable (useful for comparing the performance of E-methodHW, as described in the research report) when set to `LibExec`.

-If you would like to remove the files generated during build or subsequent runs of `emethodHW`, type:
+If you would like to remove the files generated during build or subsequent runs of `emethodHW`, you can use the `clean-all` make target by typing:
 ```sh
 make clean-all
 ```
-If you would like to remove the files generated during the build of `emethodHW` type:
+If you would like to remove the files generated during the build of `emethodHW`, use the `clean-cmake-files`:
 ```sh
 make clean-cmake-files
 ```
-If you would like to remove only the files generated during the execution of `emethodHW`, type:
+If you would like to remove only the files generated during the execution of `emethodHW`, use the `clean-run-files`:
 ```sh
 make clean-run-files
 ```